M5ez/M5ez/README.md

 ### Important note:

-By default, the code has no support for WPS pushbutton or WPS pincode to connect to Wifi.
+By default, the code has no support for the "WPS pushbutton" or "WPS pincode" ways to connect to Wifi.
 If you turn off the `#define M5EZ_WITHOUT_WPS` define in the library's `M5ez.h` file it does compile it the WPS code.
 However you may then run into an error saying:

 ```
 Documents\Arduino\libraries\M5ez-master\src\M5ez.cpp:1319:19:
 error: 'struct esp_wps_config_t' has no member named 'factory_info'
 ```

 This means your ESP32 library is out of date.
-They changed how WPS is done in late June 2018. .
-Move aside the old `$arduinodir$/hardware/espressif/ESP32` directory and re-follow the instructions on https://github.com/espressif/arduino-esp32/ and the problem should go away.
+They changed how WPS is done in late June 2018.
+If this happens and you would like to have WPS, simply move aside the old `$arduinodir$/hardware/espressif/ESP32` directory and re-follow the instructions on https://github.com/espressif/arduino-esp32/ and the problem should go away.

 **It's a good idea to periodically re-download the ESP32 libraries as they are continually fixing things, among other things making Wifi much more stable.**